+Fogg v.
+United States, 247 A.2d 306 (D.C.
+2021).

+An agent for a tow-truck company searched the defendant's bags that were found in the trunk of a repossessed car.
+The action implicated the Fourth Amendment because the MPD officers stood by during the agent's search of the bags which they reasonably knew or should have known was unauthorized.
+Here, the private action was transformed into state action because MPD detained appellant and showed interest in the fruits of the search, notwithstanding that appellant retained a legitimate expectation of privacy in the contents of his bags in the trunk.
+MPD's presence gave tacit approval of the bag search for which there was there was no probable cause to conduct the search.

-IV.
-FRUITS OF ILLEGAL SEARCHES AND SEIZURES Blair v.
+Blair v.
 United States, 114 A.3d 960 (D.C.
 2015).

 Assuming violation of Fourth Amendment rights, the court did not err by declining to apply the exclusionary rule to a DNA sample taken from the defendant by the Bureau of Prisons (BOP), nor second sample taken from MPD based solely on information derived from first sample, where no evidence of bad faith existed, prison staff took sample, several years passed between collection and trial, and later modification of DC law to include offense in question obviated need for deterrent effect.

 Logan v.
 United States, 147 A.3d 292 (D.C.
 2016).

 Officer's concern that cell phone data might be lost did not justify a search of defendant's cell phone where the police had already detained the defendant, the phone was in police possession, and there were no other exigent circumstances present to justify a warrantless search of the cell phone.
 However, a lawful investigation was already underway before the officer checked the contents of the cell phone, and thus the evidence discovered from the cell phone even if the search was unlawful was admissible under the inevitable discovery doctrine.

-CHAPTER 23 - VOIR DIRE I. METHOD OF EXAMINATION B. Defendant's Presence During Voir Dire Blades v.
-United States, 200 A.3d 230 (D.C.
+CHAPTER 23 - VOIR DIRE

+I. METH OD OF EXAMINATION B. Defendant's Presence During Voir Dire Blades v.
+Unit ed States, 200 A.3d 230 (D.C.
 2019).
-Use of husher during individual-juror voir dire did not constitute closure or partial closure of the courtroom, burdening the right to a public trial.
+Use of husher during individual-juror voir dire did not constitute closure or partial closure of the courtro oom, bu dening the right to a public trial.
 Rather, it was a reasonable alternative to closing the proceeding, that protected appellant's public-trial right.

-C. Public Access to Voir Dire Copeland v.
+Copeland v.
 United States, 111 A.3d 627 (D.C.
 2015).
-Defendant failed to prove prejudice under Strickland where defendant did not claim that he